LihbGame/GlareEngine/README.md

 TIPS:

 1.If the scene becomes dark, there may be a problem with the shader compilation.
 It is recommended to change the shader model in CMakeLists(GlareEngine->CMakeLists) from 6.0 to 5.1.
+It is recommended to update to a stable GPU driver

 ## Features
 - Image-based lighting